viktorsapozhok/fastapi-services-oauth2/README.md

 Module `cli` provides command-line functionality related to API services but not required access through API endpoints.
 It's focused on the tasks that need to be done manually.
-For instance, create a new user and store its hashed data in database, in order the authentication service could later verify user login requests without accessing unencoded password.
+For instance, create a new user and store its hashed data in database.